Gabrielvsiqueira/Gabrielvsiqueira/README.md

 ### Hello!
 My name is Gabriel Vitor Siqueira, I am passionate about technology.

-- 🔭 I work as a Junior Full Stack Developer at TRIZY.
+- 🔭 I work as a Tester Engineer at GLobant.
 - 💼 Technology enthusiast with experience in Full Stack Development in projects for national and international companies.
 Consolidated skills in exploratory testing, automation and various languages, such as PostgreSQL, PL/SQL, SQL server, C\#, .NET, Pyhton, Javascript, HTML, CSS, Typescript, React, Next.js.
 <div align="center">
   <a href="https://github.com/Gabrielvsiqueira">